monome/docs/norns/engine-study-2.md

 Moonshine {

 	var <params;
-	// NEW: add 'all_voices' variable to register each voice to a control group var <all_voices;
+	// NEW: add 'allVoices' variable to register each voice to a control group var <allVoices;

 	*initClass {
 		StartUp.add {